nicu-dev/uipath-simple-config/ReadMe.md

 [![image](https://i.postimg.cc/Wb0rkzSk/2023-06-15-14-43-12-Blank-Process1-Ui-Path-Studio-Community.png)](https://postimg.cc/Ln6ndHc9)

 # Problems with standard excel config
+* Speed!
+Initiating config from excel file is unreasonably slow.
+Reading Config with this SimpleConfig is instantaneous.
 * It doesn't allow you to keep it open at runtime.
 As a developer, you always put things in config file as you develop/test.
 UiPath always yells at you if you have the excel open.
 * It doesn't allow to view git changes.
 If you check git "show changes" of an excel file, all you see is crypted data.
 Flat files allow you to view changes easily.
 * Classic alternative to excel config in UiPath world is json format.
 But json doesn't allow comments, and you need an extra dependency (UiPath.WebApi) to make it work
-* Speed!
-Initiating config from excel file is unreasonably slow.
-Reading Config with this SimpleConfig is instantaneous.
+* You have to carry needlessly a lot of config objects throught the project, even if you use it only in select cases.
+With new activity, you can easily read any config (e.g. emails.txt, localization.txt) exactly where you need it

 # How to install
 * Download the desired nupkg to a local folder (for non-legacy projects, it requires both runtime/design nupkg).